themarshallproject/klaxon/README.md

 ![](docs/scheduler.png)

+Unfortunately our email provider Sendgrid requires an additional step to confirm that you are not a spammer.
+Your new Sendgrid account is now in a "suspended" state, to get it unsuspended you have to contact Sendgrid support.
+You can do this by clicking the Sendgrid logo on the Resources tab. **You will not be able to log in until you are cleared by Sendgrid.** This usually happens pretty quickly (hours not days).

 Now, at the top of the scheduler page, click the link that is the name of your app (“sl-klaxon”).
 This will take you to your Klaxon’s login screen on the web.

 ![](docs/login_screen.png)